HomeAbuse

 • conversations that hold truth—even when it’s uncomfortable

-So what did?
 What perpetuates it?
 Who perpetuates it?
 Who is benefitting from the silenced voices of victims?

-When we ignore the history of unchecked harm—from slavery across the globe (without reparation or remorse) to war zones to homes—
+When we ignore the history of unchecked harm—from slavery across the globe (without reparation or remorse) to war zones to homes—we risk mistaking a symptom for the source while the real roots continue to grow.

-The Rwandan Genocide unfolded over roughly 100 days — from April to July 1994. an estimated
+The Rwandan genocide unfolded over roughly 100 days — from April to July 1994. an estimated

 800,000 people were murdered.

-250, 000 women were raped.
+250,000 women were raped.

-20, 000 children were born.
+20,000 children were born.

 Spread the love